adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 Now let us build up our nginx-TEST-setup Bastillefile.
 I want this jail to be a VNET jail with IPv6 and a default PF firewall enabled.
-I include the 'default-configs' of course, also 2 'snippet' Bastillefiles that will enable ipv6 and enable pf with a basic pf.conf.
+I include the 'default-configs' of course, also 2 'snippet' Bastillefiles that will enable ipv6 and pf with a basic pf.conf.

 ~~~
 CMD printf '####\n#### Setup: Defaults\n####\n'